sisoe24/execute-in-iterm2/README.md

 }
 ```

-Is also possible to just do an action based on the file extension and create commands for non programming languages:
+Is also possible to create commands for non programming languages:

 ```json
 {